 For information about allocation, criteria and processes for shared case management requests please refer to related resource Shared Case Management.

 The role of the country liaison officer is limited to the completion of one-off tasks for country cases where the work needs to happen in the metropolitan area and the paired district is unable to complete the task.
-To request a task, child protection workers must complete Form 476 Request for Case Work Task Support from Country Liaison Officer - Country Services (in related resources).
+To request a task, you must complete Form 476 Request for Case Work Task Support from Country Liaison Officer - Country Services (in related resources).

 It is inappropriate to request a task service for cases that should be co-worked, such as when a child from a country district is residing in the metropolitan area.
 In this instance, a co-worker must be requested by the case management district and be appointed by the receiving district.